 At the moment, this is possibly the most difficult thing to organize, due to the ongoing changing restrictions.
 The restrictions may differ from state to state, so it’s best to ask your funeral director for guidance.

 Generally, you’ll want to invite people with whom the deceased was particularly close to first.
 This is usually family, but it’s also important to remember that not all family is blood relations.
 If your deceased loved one was very close to people who weren’t family, a best friend, for example, it would be right to invite them over long lost relatives.
+You can also consider a Funeral Webcast.

 There are many options for a venue to hold your wake, and generally speaking public venues with a function room are better than inside your home, especially given the current situation.